jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 entire fleets of vehicles.
 Furthermore, the vast amounts of data generated by software components, and stored in backend systems, presents an additional risk.
-Backend systems (e.g telematics servers) play a crucial role in delivering advanced connected vehicle functions and services, as well as collecting and managing huge amounts of sensitive data related to vehicle state, location, usage patterns, and driver behavior.
+Backend systems (e.g., telematics servers) play a crucial role in delivering advanced connected vehicle functions and services, as well as collecting and managing huge amounts of sensitive data related to vehicle state, location, usage patterns, and driver behavior.